 Embrace the cloud

 We still see this inherent fear of moving data to the cloud.
-It can be an age and demographic thing, although that is changing as more and more people inside companies embrace the cloud.
+It can be an age and demographic thing, although that is changing as more and more companies embrace the cloud.

-If the Covid-19 crisis has shown us anything, it is that we are all going to have to work more flexibly in the future.
+If the Covid-19 crisis has shown us anything, it’s that we are all going to have to work more flexibly in the future.
 There will be more people working from home on a regular basis, not just in the short term, but probably forever.

-There will be a new working hybrid where people work remotely for part of the week and in the office for the rest.
+There will be a new hybrid working model where people work remotely for part of the week and in the office for the rest.
 Meetings will need to accommodate the fact that not everyone is in the physical room, but many are connecting remotely.

 Data will need to be shared to multiple locations, while security and compliance remain critical.